Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Absorb Chance"				"33.3"

 			// The Super Tank's ability effects last this long.
+			// Note: This setting does not affect human-controlled Super Tanks unless the "Human Mode" setting is set to 0.
 			// --
 			// Minimum: 0.1
 			// Maximum: 9999999999.0